DogMan7/TradingView-Binance-webhook-server/README.md

 # Binance-webhook-server

- cryptocurrency trading bot that uses TradingView alerts to automate trading strategies on the Binance spot exchange
+ Webhook server that uses TradingView alerts to automate trading strategies on the Binance spot exchange